 Open parking is defined as those times when no permit is required and any lot is permissible.

 - Open Parking - Open parking is 5 pm Friday - 2 am Monday and Monday - Thursday, 7 pm – 2 am.
 (Resident students with a University permit will be allowed to park in any commuter lot after 4:30 pm.
 Exceptions include Lots A, C, Y, handicapped and reserved areas.)

 - Summer - During the summer permits are required, except during Welcome Week in August.
 However, any parking lot is permitted, with the exception of Lot L (Admissions).
-Enforcement of permits will be until 4 pm Monday - Thursday and until noon on Friday.
+Enforcement of permits will be until 4 pm Monday - Friday.
 Meters, handicapped, service, and reserved areas are enforced Monday - Thursday 6 am - 7 pm and Friday 6 am - 5 pm throughout the entire summer regardless of whether classes are in session.

 - Winter Break - Permits are required until 4 pm and any lot is permitted, with the exception of Lot L (Admissions).
 Meter, handicapped, service, and reserved areas are enforced.